psarando/season-clock/README.md

 June 21st (in non-leap years) at noon at the top of the clock, and September 22nd at 6PM at the right of the clock.
-Also keep in mind that the moon phases and the Earth, Moon, and Sun relative distances are just approximations, and are not to scale.
+Also keep in mind that the moon phases and the Earth, Moon, and Sun relative distances are just approximations, and are not to scale;
+and Sun and Moon positions in the outer ring are even less approximate when the current time is set according to DST!

 ## Example Screenshots